 Cooking and baking from scratch is possibly my most favorite activity of the “home-ing” varieties.
 I come from a family of phenomenal bakers and cooks so the pressure was on!
-Since I’ve started to homestead I’ve learned to make my favorite chocolate cake, the best damn castiron buttermilk biscuits you’ve ever had (Sorry to your Grandma, but it’s true), and some of the most beautiful loaves of bread.
+Since I’ve started to homestead I’ve learned to make things like my favorite chocolate cake and the best dang cast-iron buttermilk biscuits you’ve ever had.
 Not only is cooking from scratch good for the soul but it can also save you a considerable amount of money.
 Making it one of the best 10 ways to start homesteading today.

-One of the best decisions I’ve ever made, besides becoming a homesteader and giving away all my belongings, is buying a sewing machine.
+One of the best decisions I’ve ever made is buying a sewing machine.
 I have a really simple machine that I paid less than $100 for brand new.
 It’s great for beginners, like me, and can take a beating!
 In one year I’ve learned to sew makeup bags, crossbody purses, diaper bags, and (my most recent achievement) pleated skirts!
-It’s a lot of fun to give homemade Christmas gifts to people every year and, you guessed it, can save you a considerable amount of money…even more than cooking from scratch will save you sometimes!
-You may think sewing is a huge time commitment but I can honestly say that is not true.
-Sure, if you want to sew wedding dresses one day you might want to put in the hours, but to sew the simple makeup bag will take you, at most, two weeks.
+It’s a lot of fun to give homemade Christmas gifts to people every year.
+This, too, can save you a considerable amount of money!
+You may think sewing is a huge time commitment but I can say that is not true.
+It’s such a great introduction into 1o ways on how to start homesteading.

 BONUS TIP!: One of my best friends helped me out when I first started sewing and she sells her upcycled, made from love items on her Etsy store OneThingToAnother.
 She’s currently taking a short break but when she’s back up and running I highly suggest purchasing one of her lavender-mint aromatherapy eye pillows.
 I also have one of her essential oil carriers – they clip right onto your purse and the bottles fit perfectly, equipped with a nice zipper.

-Another thing that can save money and get you one step closer to becoming a bonified homesteader is making your own cleaning supplies.
+Another thing that can save money, and #5 of 10 ways you can start homesteading, is to make your own cleaning supplies.
 If you haven’t already figured it out, you don’t need much (chemicals) to make your home squeaky clean.
 When I clean my house it’s done with baking soda, vinegar, and essential oils.
 I’ve also been making my own laundry detergent now for two years and I only do it once a year.
 YES!
 I make laundry detergent only once a year.
 Granted, I don’t have children so that might change when that time of my life arrives, but until then I use (AND LOVE) this “recipe” and you should, too!
 You can also make your own hand soap and hair supplies!
 Pinterest is gold-mine for things like that.

 Onto number 6 out of 10 ways to start homesteading without land is to DIY.
-Sewing, making your own cleaning supplies, and baking and cooking from scratch all fall under a really wonderful category: DIY.
-The DIY projects are “where it’s at” these days and it seems that all the cool kids are doing it.
-You can make coffee tables out of pallets, concoct your own homemade bug spray, make soap, the list goes on and on.
+Sewing, making your own cleaning supplies, and baking and cooking from scratch all fall under this category.
+The DIY projects are “where it’s at” these days.
+All the cool kids are doing it.
+You can make coffee tables out of pallets, concoct your own homemade bug spray, the list goes on and on.
 The best part?
-Becoming a DIY-er doesn’t require acreage and it’s a critical part of being a homesteader.
+Becoming a DIY-er doesn’t require acreage and it’s a critical part starting a homestead.
 I’d say 50% of my life now consists of DIY projects.
 Also…it can save you money!
 You can check out some really great DIY ideas on my Pinterest Board “DIY”.

 Number 7 of 10 ways to start homesteading is BARTERING!
 My mother is the bartering queen, Y’all.
 I have memories of being a young girl and my mother bartering massages for things like deer meat and lawn service.
 I guess you could say my mom really knew how to start homesteading.
 My mom was (and still is!) a wonderful masseuse so she had a great skill to barter.
 To this day she barters with the local fish market, local grocery stores, and she’s even bartered massages for a few friends of hers to put in some beautiful raised garden beds.
 I will admit if you’re not like my mom and you’re more like me, bartering can be intimidating and hard to begin so we can work towards this goal together.

-Another DIY project you can learn is preserving your own food.
-You can dehydrate foods, can foods, and freeze foods from the comfort of your own home you’re on your way to start homesteading without land.
+By learning to dehydrate, can, and freeze foods from the comfort of your own home you’re on your way to start homesteading without land.
 Canning is on my list of things to learn to do in 2018.
 If you live in a city and buy in bulk, you’re a prime candidate for food preserving and if you’re looking for some really great preserving recipes and information, Pinterest is always my go-to.
 You can also buy some really wonderful books such as The Complete Book of Home Preserving.

 Thrift, thrift, thrift, reuse, reuse, reuse!
-Once you learn to sew all of those old, stained shirts can turn into rags for cleaning since you read my post about “5 Super Simple Ways to Reduce Waste in Your Home” and don’t use paper products anymore.
+All of your old, stained shirts can turn into rags for cleaning since you read my post about “5 Super Simple Ways to Reduce Waste in Your Home” and don’t use paper products anymore.
 You can reuse empty yogurt containers to start seeds in since you’re planting herbs and vegetables now.
 You can use your empty salsa jars to gift your homemade laundry detergent to friends and family alike for Christmas time!

 With these ten ideas you can try you could be halfway to homesteading in no time!
 Simplify your life, reduce your money spent, and take a couple steps towards the goal you thought was out of reach.
 Good luck and happy homesteading!